How to Become an Internist

 The human body is one of the most complex systems ever studied.
 The heart is a natural pump, ceaselessly moving blood to every part of the body.
 The lungs oxygenate the blood and remove carbon dioxide.
 The liver serves a myriad of functions, including manufacturing life-giving chemicals and storing energy.
 The kidneys filter waste from the blood for removal from the body.

 On its own, each of these organs is dazzlingly complicated.
 To keep us alive, they work together and interact with the other organs of the body in even more complex ways.
-Caring for the amazingly complex system of organs that support the body is the job of the internist.
+Caring for the amazingly complex system of organs that support the body is one of the jobs of an internist, a doctor of internal medicine.

 This article will discuss what an internist does.
 It will also explain how to become an internist.